 \subsection{Comparison between \ppsdisabbr{} and baseline fairness measures}

 The aim of this experiment is to evaluate the effectiveness of the proposed \ppsdisabbr{} compared with baseline fairness measures.
-As groundtruth discriminative levels of classifiers remain unknown and it is hard to directly compare different methods from that perspective, we compare the correlation (referring to the Pearson correlation coefficient) between the performance difference and different fairness measures.
-The empirical results are reported in Figures~\ref{fig:sen_att,sing}--\ref{fig:sen_att,pl} and Tables~\ref{tab:sen_att,sing}--\ref{tab:sen_att,pl}.
+As ground-truth discriminative levels of classifiers remain unknown and it is hard to directly compare different methods from that perspective, we compare the correlation (referring to the Pearson correlation coefficient) between the performance difference and different fairness measures.
+The empirical results are reported in Fig.~\ref{fig:sen_att,sing}--\ref{fig:trade-off} and Tables~\ref{tab:sen_att,sing}--\ref{tab:sen_att,pl}.